Are you having trouble at work due to anxiety or stress? You’re not alone.

 “One thing that can lessen anxiety is rehearsing important conversations," says Dr. Mikail.

-Practise having the conversation with someone you're close to, such as a partner, colleague or friend.
+Practice talking with someone you're close to, such as a partner, colleague or friend.

-• see what your body language looks like and
+- see what your body language looks like, and

-• how it corresponds to your words.
+- how it corresponds to your words.

 3. Discuss your work environment with your employer.